saulocantanhede/tfgreek2/docs/syntaxtrees.md

 <img src="features/images/John_1_1_syntax-view.png" width="550px">

 ### Syntaxtree using the Word-group view
 The database also allows for the display of another type of syntax tree, based on the use of word groups instead of clauses and phrases.
 To switch to this [`wg-view`](wg-view.md#start) viewtype, use the command A.viewtype('wg').
+Selecting this viewtype basicly suppresses the display of all `subphrase`, `phrase`, `clause` and `group` nodes.
 The resulting syntax tree display closely represents the data as found in the XML source files.
 The following image shows John 1:1 in this view type:

 <img src="features/images/John_1_1_wg-view.png" width="550px">